lazyhamster/Observer/README.md

 ## How to install ##

-Download prebuilt binaries and place then in Plugins directory of your FAR manager installation.
+Download prebuilt binaries and place them in Plugins directory of your FAR Manager installation.

+## System requirements ##

+* MS Visual C++ 2013 Redistributable Package
+* MS Windows Installer 4 or higher (for .msi files support)
+* MS .NET Framework 3.5 (for virtual disks support)

 ## How to build from source ##